Top Legislative Successes

 Paid Sick Leave

 The original Senate proposal would have required all employers to provide workers with either 5 or 9 days of paid time off, depending on the company’s size.
-NJBIA strongly opposed this legislation because it would impose additional record-keeping requirements and regulations on business – most of whom already have paid time off policies.
+NJBIA strongly opposed this legislation because it would have imposed additional record-keeping requirements and regulations on business – most of whom already have paid time off policies.
 NJBIA was successful in securing several amendments to the Senate bill including amendments adopted on June 23, 2016 that would exempt businesses with fewer than 10 employees.
 The Assembly has taken no action on this legislation, which requires approval from both houses of the Legislature and the Governor’s signature before it can become law.

 Anti-inversion legislation would withhold state contracts or economic development grants from companies that utilize corporate inversions.
 A corporate inversion occurs when a U.S.-based multinational corporation restructures so that the U.S. parent is replaced by a foreign parent.
 Additionally, corporate inversions take place because of the anti-competitive nature of federal tax code and have little to no impact on the collection of the state Corporate Business Tax.
-NJBIA opposed the bill and testified against it in September because withholding grants and contracts would likely cost New Jersey jobs and damage the state’s economy.
+NJBIA opposed the bill and testified against it because withholding grants and contracts would likely cost New Jersey jobs and damage the state’s economy.
 The full Senate has not taken action on this bill.